-Alexa Internet is well known for it’s site rankings and data on internet trends.
+Alexa Internet is well known for it’s site rankings and trend data.
 But in order to help the company reach profitability, Alexa set out to create a new class of products focused on delivering on-site analytics to site owners.
 I was leading the UX design effort for the new products.
 Dashboard information systems can be complex, and it is important to get the user experience just right.
 Even more challenging was how little time there was to complete everything.

 User data was very scarce.
-Within the company, there was a lot of inferred information based on the past usage of the Alexa website, but these inferences would not help us design a new data product for the modern era of the Internet.
-So the first order of business was to start establishing a user-centered design discipline to help us focus on addressing the right things.
+There was a lot of inferred information based on the past usage of the Alexa website, but these inferences would not help us design a new data product for a new age of the Internet.
+So the first order of business was to start establishing a user-centered design discipline to help us focus on the right things.

 I started the design process by mapping out how site owners use analytical data to take action.
 We discussed this a lot internally and also interviewed some customers to ensure that it was focused on the right things.

 Based on what we learned from the initial mapping, I then started mapping product flows.
 There were lot of different concepts and pages to keep organized to make sure that users could get value from the product.

 In another phase of the project, I also mapped out how a given data point within the system connected to other data points.
 To understand what the data is saying, these analytics are best understood when used in comparison.
 There is never really a time when a single data point is used in isolation.
 By mapping these connections, it helped give the team a sense of how complex web analytics can be, and how much we would need to do to help simplify the experience.